-Table 1.
-EP Draiact Poculto Framowork Component 3 , TUDIE 4.
-FN FIUJELL nesuits FIUMEWORK. component s • and regional-level implementation of the fisheries refugia concept in the South China Sea and Gulf of management and biodiversity conservation in the design and implementation of fisheries and environmental management systems, including Marine Spatial Planning replication, scaling-up and mainstreaming of good practices in the use of fisheries refugia as a spatial planning tool Thailand 3.1 Enhanced uptake of best practices in integrating fisheries management and biodiversity conservation, in the design and implementation of fisheries management systems Best practice approaches and measures for integrated fisheries and habitat management captured, documented and communicated nationally and regionally 3.2 Improved community acceptance of area based approaches to fisheries and coastal environmental management Public awareness and outreach programme to promote local social, economic and environmental benefits of fisheries refugia implemented at 14 priority locations in the South China Sea and Gulf of Thailand 3.3 Knowledge generated and experiences from establishing and operating fisheries refugia , captured and shared nationally, regionally, and globally National knowledge management systems on the use of fisheries refugia in capture fisheries management established and operational
+Component 3: Outcomes Targets End of Project 3.
+Information 3.
+Strengthened knowledge management National and regional systems for Management and and information sharing and access for knowledge management and sharing, Dissemination in enhanced uptake of good practice in including the development of indicator sets support of national integrating fisheries and standardized statistics to guide the implementation of the fisheries refugia in concept in the management and biodiversity conservation in the design and implementation of fisheries and environmental management systems, including Marine Spatial Planning replication, scaling-up and mainstreaming of good practices in the use of fisheries refugia as a spatial planning tool Thailand 3.1 Enhanced uptake of best practices in integrating fisheries management and biodiversity conservation, in the design and implementation of fisheries management systems Best practice approaches and measures for integrated fisheries and habitat management captured, documented and communicated nationally and regionally 3.2 Improved community acceptance of area based approaches to fisheries and coastal environmental management Public awareness and outreach programme to promote local social, economic and environmental benefits of fisheries refugia implemented at 14 priority locations in the South China Sea and Gulf of Thailand 3.3 Knowledge generated and experiences from establishing and operating fisheries refugia , captured and shared nationally, regionally, and globally National knowledge management systems on the use of fisheries refugia in capture fisheries management established and operational